Pylons/pyramid/docs/designdefense.rst

 behavior as a decorator by wrapping the view with a decorator that looks in ``request.matchdict``.

-It's possible at some point that :mod:`pyramid` will grow some form of argument matching feature (it would be simple to make it an always-on optional feature that has no cost unless you actually use it) for, but currently it has none.
+It's possible at some point that :app:`Pyramid` will grow some form of argument matching feature (it would be simple to make it an always-on optional feature that has no cost unless you actually use it) for, but currently it has none.